You are here:

 If you would like to know more about how to take your NEBOSH General Certificate qualification, take a look at this post.

 The NEBOSH General Certificate is a great starting point when it comes to health and safety and doesn't necessarily need to be taken by those already in health and safety roles.
 In fact, 70% of people who take the course are in roles outside of health and safety!
-See more here.

-N/IGC1 is broken down into four elements made up of:
+NG1 is broken down into four elements made up of:

-There's two assessments for the NEBOSH General Certificate:
+There are two assessments for the NEBOSH General Certificate:

 Exams held four times a year in March, June, September and December, but some providers run additional dates throughout the year too.

 The length of time it takes to pass the NEBOSH General Certificate qualification depends on which type of training method you chose.

 Online Course: This usually takes around 80 – 120 hours to complete but is flexible and can be worked around you and your commitments.
 You will have access to the e-learning resources and online tutor support for 12 months from the start of the course date.